Infoglobo/webpagetest/batchtool/README.md

 <h2>wpt_batch</h2>

+* <h3>-f | --outputdir [DIRECTORY]</h3>

+Path to a directory...
+(TODO: remove this option from wpt_batch.py)

+* <h3>-T | --testidsdir [DIRECTORY]</h3>

-<h3> -T|--testidsdir <DIRECTORY>: path to a directory where the testid files are stored.
-If omitted, defaults to "./testid".</h3>
+Path to a directory where the testid files are stored.
+If omitted, defaults to "./testid".

-<h3> -f|--outputdir <DIRECTORY>: path to a directory...
-(TODO: remove this option from wpt_batch.py!!) </h3>
+* <h3>-U | --url [URL_TO_BE_TESTED]</h3>

-<h3> -U|--url <URL_TO_BE_TESTED>: Sets an URL to be tested</h3>
+Sets an URL to be tested

 This option is an alternative to **--urlfile**.
-Both can be used simultaneously, in that case all URLs from the file and from the command line are be submitted together.
+Both can be used simultaneously, in that case all URLs from the file and from the command line are submitted together.

 <pre>
 <code>$ python wpt_batch.py -U http://your-url.com</code>
 <code>$ python wpt_batch.py --url http://your-url.com</code>
 </pre>

+* <h3>-M | --mobile</h3>

-<h3>-M|--mobile: Enables the "mobile" test parameter.
+Enables the "mobile" test parameter.
 From webpagetest documentation, what is does is "Set to 1 to have Chrome emulate a mobile browser (screen resolution, UA string, fixed viewport)".
-See: https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis  </h3>
+See the [documentation](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis)

 <pre>
 <code>$ python wpt_batch.py --mobile --url http://your-url.com  </code>